rifkymol/nodejs-mongodb-jwt-auth/README.md

 # nodejs-mongodb-jwt-auth
-practice jwt auth with node.js + mongodb
+jwt auth with node.js + mongodb

 any feedback is appreciated